 How Criminal Defense Attorneys Challenge the Evidence

-We may file a motion to block evidence gathered illegally or without a warrant.
+Our district attorneys may file a motion to block evidence gathered illegally or without a warrant.
 Blocking evidence can weaken the case against you, putting us in a stronger position to negotiate.

 We may be able to get no jail time, or we may even get the judge to dismiss the case.
 Many criminal cases never go to trial.
 We can discuss this possibility when you meet for your free consultation.